stankur/shapeshifter/README.md

 when the editor initially loads, the summary select dropdown has empty value, not populated properly.

 it is problematic when the image url is not found.
 I believe the recraft image URL might have expired, making the url invalid, and thing like jump to heading upon card expansion broke.

+All the examples in models forlder are outdated.
+EVERYTHING IS BURNING.
+THIS IS FINE (it's not).

+when sparkle effect is turned on for section, and you go from customize to read, the ehading disappears.